 Provide support to staff working with young people with mental health issues

 Provide support to students suffering mental ill health and their peers and parents/carers

 For years, we have supported a range of wellbeing initiatives for pupils (including Time to Talk etc.) and we are now actively escalating that commitment to support staff wellbeing.
-As part of this commitment, in Spring 2018, the ‘Change Team’ was created with a remit of focusing on wellbeing of the Academy community, with a special focus on staff wellbeing – which involves research; staff training and development; auditing needs, opinions and suggestions from staff; creating increased wellbeing opportunities and much more.
+Our focus on staff wellbeing involves research; staff training and development; auditing needs, opinions and suggestions from staff; creating increased wellbeing opportunities and much more.